CompNet/TranspoloSearch/README.md

 TranspoloSearch
 =======
-*Research of events in online journals and other Web resources*
+*Web-based information extraction for political science*

 * Copyright 2015 Vincent Labatut

-Nerwip is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+TranspoloSearch is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 For source availability and license information see `licence.txt`

 * Lab site: http://lia.univ-avignon.fr/
 * GitHub repo: https://github.com/CompNet/TranspoloSearch